-(i) Management Fee
+Management Fee

-Management fee from joint operation activities is measured at fair value of the consideration received or receivable.
+Management fee from joint operation activities is measured at fair value of the consideration received or receivable and it is recognised over time when joint operation activities are performed to the joint operations.
 Amounts disclosed as revenue are net of returns, allowances, rebates and amounts collected on behalf of third parties.